Noddyoficial/MiniMeshT/README.md

  * transport_tcp.py
  * pb.py

-The UI and file persistence (which you probably don't want if you are rolling your own client) are implemented in
+The UI and file persistence, which you probably don't want if you are rolling your own client, but may find useful for inspiration, are implemented in

  * chat.py
  * mesht_db.py

-An example that just uses the basic mesht_device.py:
+An example that uses just the basic `mesht_device.py` and a transport:
 ```py
 import asyncio